SafaElmali/browser-analytics/README.md

 [![NPM Version][npm-version-image]][npm-url]
 [![NPM Downloads][npm-downloads-image]][npm-url]

-<i> browser-analytics help you to send some browser metrics to your API from UI </i>
+<i> browser-analytics help you to send some browser metrics to your server from client app </i>

 </div>